Article Collection

 Unix International (UI), in cooperation with OSF, announced in 1993 the Common Open Software Environment (COSE) initiative.
 Apart from standardization effort, COSE’s most notable product released in the same year was the industry-standard Common Desktop Environment (CDE) desktop, based on the Motif toolkit.
 UI and COSE were merged in 1994 into OSF, and then under OSF in 1996 into the mentioned Open Group.

-Unix System Laboratories (USL) and all its Unix assets were in 1992 bought by Novell, leading to somewhat ignorant press headlines that “Novell bought Unix”.
-Novell’s acquisition never really paid off and in 1995 Novell resold some assets to Santa Cruz Operation (SCO), a vendor selling Unix variants for Intel x86 processors.
+Unix System Laboratories (USL) and all its Unix assets were in 1992 bought by Novell who wanted to incorporate Unix into its NetWare network OS.
+The purchase lead to somewhat ignorant headlines that “Novell bought Unix”, but the acquisition never really paid off and in 1995 Novell resold some assets to Santa Cruz Operation (SCO), a vendor selling Unix variants for Intel x86 processors.
 Both USL and SCO indulged in lawsuits, to the detriment of Unix.

 Culmination of Unix Wars